Flexible Adhesive

 Flexible Adhesive: Strong, Waterproof & Durable Bond

-Adiseal flexible adhesive is a high-performance products than provides a strong and durable bond on tile and many other materials.
-As it is flexible, it provides a non-brittle bond which makes it more durable than non-flexible adhesives.
+Adiseal flexible adhesive provides strong and durable flexible bonding on many materials.
+Due to its flexible bonding, Adiseal is more durable than non-flexible adhesives or glues.
 Adiseal has also been shown to be the strongest adhesive in an independent adhesive strength test.

 Why use a flexible adhesive?

-Non-flexible adhesives become brittle as they harden, which raises the risk of adhesive failure.
-A brittle adhesive bond is prone to cracking, weakening over time, and eventually failing.
-In contrast, flexible adhesives can absorb stresses and joint movement without cracking, resulting in a more durable and resilient bond.
-They can accommodate the stresses placed on the adhesive.
+Non-flexible adhesives and glues become brittle as they harden, which raises the risk of adhesive failure.
+A brittle glue or adhesive bond is prone to cracking, weakening over time, and eventually failing.
+In contrast, flexible bonding adhesives and flexible glues can absorb stresses and joint movement without cracking, resulting in a more durable resilient bond.
+They can accommodate the stresses placed on the adhesive without it becoming weak.

 Problems of using the wrong adhesive

-Using a non-flexible adhesive when a flexible one is needed can lead to various problems:
+Using a non-flexible adhesive or glue when a flexible one is needed can lead to various problems:

-1. Lack of Joint Movement Accommodation: Non-flexible adhesives harden and become brittle, unable to withstand movement or stress, compromising the bond over time, potentially resulting in cracks, delamination, or failure.
+- Lack of Joint Movement Accommodation: Non-flexible adhesives and glues harden and become brittle, unable to withstand movement or stress, compromising the bond over time, potentially resulting in cracks, delamination, or failure.

-3. Inability to Withstand Environmental Factors: Non-flexible adhesives may not endure environmental conditions like temperature fluctuations, moisture, or vibrations.
+- Inability to Withstand Environmental Factors: Non-flexible adhesives and glues may not endure environmental conditions like temperature fluctuations, moisture, or vibrations.
 This can worsen the rigidity of the adhesive, leading to premature bond failure and potential assembly damage.

 What is the best flexible adhesive?